Tymlez/guardian-terraform/README.md

 Terraform is declarative and whilst there are some methods to develop unit tests in Terraform they are often used to ensure that user input is tested and rather than the code is correct.
-Most problems in Terraform stem from the Upstream providers which are often not in sync with the clouds, this is not something that Unit tests can provide coverage for.
+Most problems in Terraform stem from the Upstream providers which are often not in sync with the clouds, this is not something that Unit tests can provide coverage for and therefore this is not a priority for us now.

+## Contributing

+All contributions are welcome, please open an issue if you have any questions or suggestions.
+The primary goal of this repo is to provide a starting point for getting the Guardian up and running in a somewhat production friendly manner, it will not fit every use-case but if your changes would benefit the community please consider contributing back to this repo!

+Items in particular we would love help with:
+- Azure Integration (AKS)
+- Alibaba Integration (ACK)
+- Nomad Integration
+- Hashicorp Vault Integration
+- Unit tests
+- General updates as Terraform matures